Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

-The optimal quantizer selection policy can be found by solving the Mixed-Integer-Nonlinear-Program (MINP) in \eqref{E:MINP} with respect to the (boolean) variables $\{\theta_k^i\}_{i=1,k=0}^{i=M,k=T-1}$.
+The optimal quantizer selection policy is found by solving the Mixed-Integer-Nonlinear Program (MINP) in \eqref{E:MINP}.

 At this point it may appear that the expression $\sum_{t=0}^{T-1}\tr(\Pi_t(\Theta)F_t(\theta_t))$ in \eqref{E:MINP} is a nonlinear function of $\Theta$.
-However, we shall show that after some simplifications, it can be written as a linear function of $\Theta$.
-By expressing \eqref{E:MINP} as a linear function of $\Theta$, we can recast \eqref{E:MINP} as a Mixed-Integer-Linear-Programming (MILP), which further can be solved efficiently using existing off-the-shelf solvers \cite{lofberg2004yalmip}.
+However, we now show that after some simplifications, it can be written as a linear function of $\Theta$.
+By expressing \eqref{E:MINP} as a linear function of $\Theta$, we can recast \eqref{E:MINP} as a Mixed-Integer-Linear-Program (MILP), which further can be solved efficiently using existing efficient solvers \cite{lofberg2004yalmip}.